TheWisp/signals/README.md

 Latency is the bottleneck.

 ### O(1) Connection and Disconnection
-In a dynamic world, receivers (slots) are often frequently created and destroyed.
+In a dynamic world, slots (receivers) are often frequently created and destroyed.
 A linear search removal algorithm can easily become the performance bottleneck, especially when a large number of slots all disconnect at the same time.
 Removing by swapping with the end mitigates the problem, but the overall time spent removing N slots with a linear search would still be O(N^2).
 In this library, a slot is removed by marking its index unused, which then gets skipped and cleaned up in the next emission.
 Benchmarks have shown that the overhead is dominated by memory accessing (cache misses), rather than checking for null (pipeline stalling).

 ### Safe Recursion and Modification While Iterating
 Just like direct function calls, recursions can naturally emerge from complex and dynamic behaviors.
 Furthermore, the signals and slots may be side-effected by their own results!